brendan-fahy/festival/README.md

 This library has plenty of room for additional development, in terms of both more features, and improving what's already here.
  Some areas that spring to mind are:

+ 0. "Proper" MVP!

+ 1. Dagger

+ 2. RxJava

+ 3. SyncAdapter

+ 4. Android JodaTime (as per Dan Lew) instead of regular JodaTime

- 1. Get unit tests working.
+ 5. Get unit tests working.

- 2. Extract News and Schedule Fragments from App layer - meaning an app consuming the library would not be forced to take the whole HomeActivity + Nav Drawer + Fragments structure, and could arrange them as desired.

- 3. Better handling of the "before any content has been delivered" scenario - though this is more of a job for the consuming app rather than the library.
+ 6. Better handling of the "before any content has been delivered" scenario - though this is more of a job for the consuming app rather than the library.

- 4. Better handling of the updating of content.
+ 7. Better handling of the updating of content.
 At the moment it's a rather "nuclear" kind of approach.

- 5. Custom landscape layout on schedule view.
+ 8. Custom landscape layout on schedule view.
 Cards stretching to the width of the screen don't look great, a grid might be better.

- 6. Add "Add to My Calendar" functionality, to either remind users of imminent events they've subscribed to, or add them into the user's own calendar.
+ 9. Add "Add to My Calendar" functionality, to either remind users of imminent events they've subscribed to, or add them into the user's own calendar.

- 7. Add Twitter feed functionality.
+ 10. Add Twitter feed functionality.